bokand/URLBarSizing/README.md

 It will be a little more work to make non-fixed elements fill the viewport after scrolling.
 I believe in most cases you'd want this for position:fixed elements anyway.
 In the cases that remain, we can get back to todays behavior by explicitly sizing the root element to window.innerHeight in the resize handler.

+In general, the fixed-position viewport size can be read from window.innerHeight and the ICB size can be read from documentElement.clientHeight.

+## Demo

+You can try out the proposed changes in a custom [build of Chromium](https://github.com/bokand/URLBarSizing/blob/master/ChromePublic.apk) provided in this repo.
+I've provided a [test page](http://bokand.github.io/demo/urlbarsize.html) that attempts to demonstrate all the points talked about here.
+The four bars on the right of the page are all possible combinations of 99%, 99vh, position:fixed and position:absolute provided on a scrollable page.
+Hiding the URL bar shows how it affects each.
+Resize events are printed down the page.